-WARNING HORN SIGNALS
+WARNING HORN AND GUARDIAN

+The warning horn alerts the operator and helps identify the following situations.
 When the key switch is turned to the "ON" position, the horn will turn on for a moment as a test to tell you the horn is working.